Langtang Valley Trek Overview

 Cost Excludes

-• Extra hotel nights caused by early arrival, late departure, road delay, or weather condition
+• Extra hotel nights caused by early arrival, late departure, flight delay, or weather condition More Info

-• Additional cost caused by landslide, rain, snow, political strike, road blockage, or natural events
+• Additional cost caused by landslide, snow, political strike, road blockage, or natural events More Info

-• Any cost caused by itinerary change due to altitude sickness, weather, or trail condition
+• Any cost caused by itinerary change due to altitude sickness or weather More Info

 • Any cost not mentioned in the Cost Includes section